P403n1x87/austin/README.md

 The [where](#where) option is also available for the `austinp` variant and will show both native and Python frames.
 Highlighting helps tell frames apart.
-The `-k` options outputs Linux kernel frames too, as shown in this example
+The `-k` option outputs Linux kernel frames too, as shown in this example

 <p align="center">
   <img src="art/austin-where-kernel.png"